webforj/webforj-documentation/docs/components/radio-button.md

 javaHighlight='{18}'
 />

+### Radio Button Groups

+Radio groups are used to group related radio buttons together, which helps establish the mutual exclusivity among the options within that group.
+Users can select only one radio button within a given radio group.
+When a user selects a radio button within a group, any previously selected radio button in the same group automatically becomes deselected.
+This ensures that only one option can be chosen at a time.

+A DWCJ RadioButton component stores the Group to which it belongs, which can be accessed via the `getButtonGroup()` method, and can be assigned to a group using the `setButtonGroup()`.
+To learn more about Radio Button groups, see the applicable documentation page.
 ### Expanses
 There are five checkbox expanses that are supported in the DWCJ which allow for quick styling without using CSS.
 Expanses are supported by use of a built-in enum class.
 Below are the expanses supported for the checkbox component: <br/>